 About the Fronterra Community Development District

 The Fronterra Community Development District (“District”) was formed in 2016 by the Collier County Board of County Commissioners (District Formation Ordinance).
-The District was formed to provide infrastructure and services to the Hacienda Lakes community.
+The District was formed to provide infrastructure and services to the Fronterra community.
 The District’s main powers are to plan, finance, construct, operate and maintain the community-wide infrastructure and services specifically for the benefit of its residents.

 The District encompasses 33.03 acres (Legal Description) within the Fronterra community (District Map) located on Radio Road just west of Collier Boulevard (CR 951) in Naples (Collier County), Florida.

 The District is governed by a 5-member Board of Supervisors, which is elected initially by the landowners then ultimately by the residents of the District after initial residents begin living within the community.
 Like all municipal, county, state and national elections and once transition has taken place, the Collier County Office of the Supervisor of Elections oversees the vote.

 The District Supervisors are subject to state ethics and financial disclosure laws.
 The District’s business is conducted in the Sunshine, which means all of the meetings and records are open to the public.
 Public hearings are held on District Assessments, and the District’s budget is subject to annual independent audit.

 Residents within the District may expect to receive three major classes of benefits.

 First, the District provides landowners consistently high levels of public facilities and services managed and financed through self-imposed fees and assessments.

 Second, the District ensures that these community development facilities and services will be completed concurrently with other parts of the development.